Saboloz18/TasksManagement/ReadMe.md

 ## Notes
 - In assignment it was stated that we should have had Tasks and Users but changed Tasks to Works for clarity, beause it conflicted with Task class.
 - Added Authorization and Authentication
-- The ADMIN user is seeded on startup of an API user:Admin password:Admin@123
+- The ADMIN user is seeded on startup of an API. user:Admin password:Admin@123
 - Added Unit tests For business logic layer

 ## Project Architecture